2 Peter 1:10e

 There is no need to constantly stumble in our spiritual lives because God will provide for us if we appropriate His grace.

-The “fall” of this verse is not the fall from salvation, for we cannot fall out of salvation.
-But we can fall from reward and fall into sin.
-Christians can also fall into disrepute.
-We can bring criticism upon Christ.
-We can be a liability to His cause instead of an asset.
+The “fall” of this verse is not the fall from salvation.
+That is a religious distortion.
+We cannot fall out of salvation.
+We can fall from a reward.
+This has to do with falling into sin.
+Christians can fall into disrepute.
+We can bring the case of Christ into criticism.
+We can be a liability to the cause of Christ instead of an asset.
 We can fall out of fellowship.
-When we do, we invite the chastening of God upon our lives.
-God may take us to the woodshed and we have no one to blame but ourselves.
+When we do, we bring into play the chastening of God upon our lives.
+God will take us to the woodshed.
+We have no one to blame but ourselves.

 Everyone who starts the Christian life will finish in heaven.
-But how we finish is the true question.
+How we finish is the true question.
 Will we finish stronger than we began?
-We finish well when we get a prize at the end.
-If we receive no rewards, then we have not finished well.
-What will your status be in heaven?
+We finish fine when we get a prize at the end.
+If we receive no rewards, then we will not finish fine.
+What will be your status in heaven?

-Some Christians are spiritually shipwrecked for most of their lives.
-Though they have not lost their salvation, they have lost effectiveness in their spiritual lives.
-There is no need to constantly stumble.
+Some Christians sprawl out in spiritual shipwreck for most of their Christian lives.
+They have not lost their salvation, but they lost effectiveness in their spiritual lives.
+There is no need to stumble constantly.

-However we will surely stumble if we look at other Christians.
-When we tailgate a car ahead of us, we risk smashing into it.
-When we follow other Christians too closely, we risk smashing into their weaknesses and following their failures.
+We will surely stumble if we look at other Christians.
+When we tailgate cars ahead of us, eventually, we will smash into the car ahead of us.
+We will crash into their weaknesses when we follow other Christians too closely.
+We will rear-end their failures.
 Inevitably, we will get hurt if we follow other Christians too closely.
 They may stop suddenly spiritually.
 Other Christians are frail and fall just like us.

-“Remember therefore from where you have fallen; repent and do the first works, or else I will come to you quickly and remove your lampstand from its place–unless you repent” (Revelation 2:5).
+Re.
+2:5, “Remember therefore from where you have fallen; repent and do the first works, or else I will come to you quickly and remove your lampstand from its place—unless you repent.”